 Gahenna is the word we translate into Hell.
 Gahenna is the final judgement for the wicked.
 Hell is where the unbelieving sinners and demons alike will spend all eternity in torment.
 And since the final judgment has not yet happened, it is currently empty.

 Heaven is where redeemed sinners will spend eternity with Jesus, free from torment, for all eternity.

-One is for the redeemed, the other for the lost.
-And within these two places, separated by a chasm, the experience is very different.
+One was for the redeemed, the other for the lost, and within these two places, separated by a chasm, the experience is very different.